RayPlante/lpslab/src/app/frame/README.md

 ## HeadbarComponent

 Features:
- * Set as blackbar at the top of the page
+ * Set as a black bar at the top of the page
  * NIST PDR logo that links to the PDR home page (currently the SDP)
  * PDR-wide links:
    * About page